MyMonero – How to create and use Monero web wallet, is it safe? + review

 Login to MyMonero:

-Now you have your 13 words private login key.
-To login to your account click on login at the top right corner of the website.
-Now it will display a dialog box, just enter your private login key, choose your language and enter into your account.
+Now you have your 25 words secret mnemonic key.
+To login to your account click on use existing wallet at the bottom.
+Then enter your secret mnemonic and click next to enter into your account.

 Alternatively you can also login with public key.
 For this you’ll need your wallet public address, view key and spend key.
 We’ll show you where to fetch this information.